 LEADING THE NEWS

-As a reporter for WABC, Kristin researches, pitches and produces her own stories.
+As an investigative reporter for WABC, Kristin researches, pitches and produces her own stories.
 She's known for her ability to get exclusive information and content.
 She conducted a months-long investigation into voting irregularities on Long Island, which prompted a strong community response.
-In 2014, she traveled to a maximum security prison in upstate New York to interview a prisoner who alleged his innocence in several decade-old sex crimes.
+In 2014, she traveled to a maximum-security prison in upstate New York to interview a prisoner who alleged his innocence in several decade-old sex crimes.

 Before joining WABC, Kristin was a reporter for WCBS in New York.
 She appeared live every morning on the station's morning news program and noon newscasts.
 She also appeared on the national anchor desk of The Early Show.